jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 The wet season shows a significantly higher number of typhoons compared to the dry season, which aligns with the country’s typical climate pattern from June to November.

 ### Visualization 8: Distribution of Typhoons per Month Across Years
+This boxplot shows how the number of typhoons varies for each month from 2014 to 2024.
+It helps identify months with high variability or outliers, such as unusually strong typhoon seasons.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d20e9202-f735-489b-916d-4b2d12463048" width="800">

+Months like July to October tend to have higher median values and more outliers, suggesting these are peak typhoon months, while February to May have fewer events.

 ## 5. Key Insights